qualityshepherd/brine/posts/the_image_is_your_character_sheet.md

 OYAB's `Totems` work the same way.
 "Blood remembers the blade" isn't a rule, it's an image that sparks conversation about what magic means right now.
 The table riffs on it together.

 `Burdens` use Tarot.
 Yeah, requiring a deck is a conversational sin.
 But it earns its place by doing work.
 Drawing The Tower doesn't dictate outcomes, it gives the table something to interpret together.
-What does destruction/imbalance look like for this magical fuckup?
+What does magical imbalance look like?
+How can we resolve it?
+What is the cost for succeeding when the world said no?

 Conversational spark?
 I absolve myself.